The Subtle Knife: Plot

 Twelve-year-old Will Parry lives in Oxford, where he cares for his mother who has mental health problems.
-After accidentally killing an intruder, Will escapes via a portal into another world and finds himself in the city of Cittàgazze where he meets Lyra and her dæmon Pantalaimon, who have arrived from her world via the opening in the sky created by her father, Lord Asriel (in Northern Lights).
+After accidentally killing an intruder, Will flees and stumbles on a window to another world.
+Seeking refuge from his pursuers, he enters and finds himself in the city of Cittàgazze where he meets Lyra and her dæmon Pantalaimon, who have arrived from her world via the opening in the sky created by her father, Lord Asriel (in Northern Lights).

 Mrs Coulter, Lyra's mother, tortures a witch for a prophecy said to concern her daughter.
 Before the victim can reveal the details she is killed by the witch Serafina Pekkala.
 Realising Lyra's importance, Serafina Pekkala sets off in search of her.
 Meanwhile the aeronaut Lee Scoresby searches for Stanislaus Grumman, previously believed dead, who is rumoured to have knowledge of a powerful object that could protect Lyra.

 Will returns to his world to seek information about his father, who went missing years earlier on an expedition.
 Lyra, who has come with him, wants to learn about Dust—mysterious particles connected to consciousness.
 On the advice of her alethiometer Lyra visits the physicist Dr Mary Malone, who has a computer that can communicate with dark matter.
 Lyra realises that dark matter seems to correspond with what she knows as Dust.

 After accepting a lift from an elderly man introducing himself as Sir Charles Latrom, Lyra realises he has stolen her alethiometer.
 Sir Charles promises to return the instrument in return for a powerful knife that he covets, now in Cittàgazze.
 Will defeats a youth who has taken the knife from its holder, Giacomo Paradisi, but loses two fingers in the fight.
 Paradisi explains that this is a sign that Will is the knife's new bearer, and he explains its power: the ability to cut through any material, even the fabric between worlds.
 Will and Lyra learn that Cittàgazze is haunted by soul-eating spectres, which prey on adolescents and adults but ignore children.